damogallagher/backend-coding-challenge/solution/README.md

 ====
 How to run the your solution...

-#Insatll components
+# Install components
-#Install gulp and all dependencies
+# Install gulp and all dependencies
 npm install -g gulp
 npm install

-#Insatll bower and dependencies
+#Install bower and dependencies - jquery date ui
 npm install -g bower
 bower install